 Year in and year out we get to the cold months and rely heavily on our furnaces.
 When you crank up the heat up, it’s normal to expect the furnace to kick on and send warm air into your home.
 What happens, though, when the heater doesn’t work as you would expect it to?
 Repair bills are going to roll in, and you may start to question whether you should replace the furnace entirely, or try to continue with what you have.
-We’re here to shed some light on the topic to help you identify signs that it’s time for a replacement.
+We’re here to shed some light on the topic to help you identify signs that it’s time for a furnace replacement.

 The Age of the Furnace

-One of the biggest signs that your furnace needs to be replaced has to do with the age of it.
+One of the biggest signs that your furnace needs to be replaced has to do with its age of it.
 A high-efficiency and quality furnace is going to usually last you around 10 to 20 years as a rule of thumb.
 Once you get past that 20-year mark especially, you want to be thinking about a replacement.

 What is the AFUE Rating?

 The AFUE rating is the score that your furnace is going to get about its energy efficiency.
-What is the rating of your system at?
+What is the rating of your system?
 Is it above or below a score of 90?
 When you are below 90, new units are certainly going to be able to run more efficiently for you, using less energy to function.
 Once you get below 90, or especially below a score of 80, you want to be thinking about investing in a replacement.
 An older furnace with a lower AFUE rating is going to be a drain on resources to continue to run regularly.
 The initial cost to replace it may seem a bit steep at the moment, but the long-term benefits are noteworthy.

 The Health of Your Home

-What is the state of the health of your pets and family inside of the home?
-When you have an aging furnace, what you may find is that it is not creating quality air flow as it used to lead you to develop illnesses more often.
+What is the state of the health of your pets and family inside the home?
+When you have an aging furnace, what you may find is that it is not creating quality airflow as it used to lead you to develop illnesses more often.
 If you have respiratory problems, this is only going to be exaggerated even further by an aging furnace.
 Always put your health first when it comes to this and refer to our HVAC Jacksonville FL for guidance.